-All of our current non-employee directors receive stock option grants as part of their compensation for their service.
-When each non-employee director first becomes a director, he or she receives nonstatutory options to purchase shares of our common stock covering 70,000 shares.
+All of our current non-employee directors receive stock option grants under our 2000 Stock Plan as part of their compensation for their service.
+When each non-employee director first becomes a director, he or she receives nonstatutory options to purchase shares of our common stock covering 7,000 shares.
 These options have a ten-year term and become exercisable in installments of one-third of the total number of shares granted on each anniversary of the grant.
-Additionally, each director who has served for at least 6 months will receive options to purchase additional shares of our common stock on the date of the annual stockholder meeting (Annual Grant), covering 55,000 shares, and such Annual Grant vests on the day before the first anniversary of the date of grant of the Annual Grant.
-These options are for a ten-year term.
-In each case, the size of the option grants would be adjusted to reflect any stock splits, stock dividends, combinations or similar transactions.
-The exercise price of the options granted under our Directors' Plan must be at least 100% of the closing price of our common stock on the Nasdaq Capital Market on the date the option is granted.
-Options granted on or after June 24, 2013 may be exercised only (1) while the individual is serving as a director on the Board, (2) within 12 months after the individual's term as director ends for any other reason.
-Stock options to directors had been granted under our Directors' Plan until the expiration of the plan in September 2010, after which stock options to directors have been granted under our 2000 Stock Plan.
+Additionally, each director who had served for at least 6 months received options to purchase additional shares of our common stock on the date of the annual stockholder meeting (Annual Grant) covering 5,500 shares, and such Annual Grant vests on the day before the first anniversary of the date of grant of the Annual Grant.

-In 2019, the Board extended the post termination exercise period of 2,386,441 vested options held by non-employee directors who served on the Board for more than ten years based on a policy adopted by the board.
-The policy stipulated that upon retirement of any member of the Board of Directors who has served on the Board for at least ten years prior to the effective date of such retirement, all options held by such Director shall continue to be exercisable until the earlier of (a) the termination date of such option or (b) ten years after such Director's retirement date.
+Options granted on or after June 24, 2013 may be exercised only (1) while the individual is serving as a director on the Board, (2) within 12 months after termination by death or disability or (3) within 24 months after the individual's term as director ends for any other reason.
+In 2019, the Board extended the post termination exercise period of approximately 238,644 vested options held by non-employee directors who served on the Board for more than 10 years based on a policy adopted by the Board.
+The policy stipulated that upon retirement of any member of the Board who has served on the Board for at least 10 years prior to the effective date of such retirement, all options held by such directors shall continue to be exercisable until the earlier of (a) the termination date of such option or (b) 10 years after such director's retirement date.